stfc/PSyclone/tutorial/training/users/lfric/README.md

 This works with a compiler (assuming that the kernel is compiled before the algorithm file), since the compiler will create a compiler-specific file `summation_w0_to_w3_kernel_mod`, which stores the required information about this module.
-PSyclone does not have this information, and as such rely on the naming scheme for finding the source files for modules.
-Therefore, PSyclone cannot find the source file for the kernel, and since the data in this kernel specify which kind of loop to create, it cannot process the algorithm layer.
+PSyclone does not have this information, and as such relies on the naming scheme for finding the source files for modules.
+Therefore, PSyclone cannot find the source file for the kernel, and since the data in this kernel specifies which kind of loop to create, it cannot process the algorithm layer.

 Run PSyclone with the standard command: